 The output of the agenda is a single variable, propmat_clearsky, a tensor with dimensions of absorption species, frequency, Stokes dimension and Stokes dimension (Stokes dimension of one thus emulates scalar absorption).
-The physical quantity corresponding to this variable is the clear-sky propagation matrix \mathbf{A}a as defined in Equation 4.8.
+The physical quantity corresponding to this variable is the clear-sky propagation matrix A_a as defined in Equation 4.8.
 It describes all non-scattering extinction effects, that is, absorption and related polarization effects.

-An inside view of propmat_clearsky_agenda is given in Figure 6.2.
-The agenda can contain a number of different workspace methods that in some way or other compute propmat_clearsky.
+The agenda can contain a number of different workspace methods that in some way or another compute propmat_clearsky.
 See the built-in documentation of the individual methods to learn more.
 File agendas.arts, one of the standard include-controlfiles, predefines some typical alternatives how propmat_clearsky_agenda can be set for different purposes.